 All accredited elementary and secondary non-public schools in Texas can be found in the Texas School Directory.

-Unlike public schools in the State of Texas, our students do not take the STAAR tests.
+Unlike public schools in the State of Texas, our students do NOT take the STAAR tests.
 Instead, the Catholic schools in the Diocese of El Paso, along with Catholic schools in other dioceses throughout Texas, administer the Iowa Test of Basic Skills (ITBS).
 The resources provided by this standard annual assessment allow our schools to track grade progress.
 More importantly, we are able to track an individual student's growth as he/she moves through the grades.
 It is important that all students grow annually in reaching their potential.
 All of our students need to be challenged to do their best.
 Administering this annual assessment helps us to improve instruction in the classroom and assess how it aligns to the curriculum.

 Additionally, since results are web-based, it is possible for the teacher and administrator to disaggregate test scores within a group and within the school.
 This can be done from home, classroom or office areas with access to a computer and internet capabilities.

-The ITBS is administered once a year in September.
+The ITBS is administered each year.

 The Assessment of Catechesis/Religious Education (ACRE) is a test designed by the National Catholic Educational Association and administered to students in 5th Grade (Level 1), 8th or 9th grade (Level 2), and 11th or 12th grade (Level 3) to evaluate the faith knowledge and attitudes of students in Catholic schools.
 It is administered once a year in January.